aelkz/microservices-security/README.md

 Each endpoint has it's own specificity, so in order to drive our test scenarios, I've ended up with 3 simple questions:

 1. This API will be protected by an Integration Layer (FUSE)?
-2. This API will be exposed as a unique service on 3Scale AMP?
-(This will enable API self-service subscription for external clients)
+2. This API will be exposed as a unique com.microservices.apigateway.security.service on 3Scale AMP?
+(This will enable API self-com.microservices.apigateway.security.service subscription for external clients)
 3. This API will be managed by RHSSO (Keycloak) having it's own client-id, groups and roles?

 So I came up with the following requirements matrix: